microsoft/vscode-react-native/README.md

 ![Visual Studio Marketplace Version](https://img.shields.io/visual-studio-marketplace/v/msjsdiag.vscode-react-native-preview?color=deep%20green&label=Version)
 ![Visual Studio Marketplace Rating (Stars)](https://img.shields.io/visual-studio-marketplace/stars/msjsdiag.vscode-react-native-preview?label=Rating)

-## React Native Tools Preview

-The extension has a [nightly version](https://marketplace.visualstudio.com/items?itemName=msjsdiag.vscode-react-native-preview) which is released on a daily basis at 9 PM PST on each day that changes occur.
-To avoid conflicts, if both extensions are installed - only stable version will be activated.
-So to use the preview version it is needed to disable or remove the stable version and reload VS Code.

 ## Package extension locally

 You can not only download React Native Tools in the marketplace, but can also package your extension `.vsix` installation file by yourself locally.
 Following [this documentation](https://github.com/microsoft/vscode-react-native/blob/master/CONTRIBUTING.md#build-the-project) to package and install your React Native Tools to get the latest updates.